RichardJECooke/richardjecooke.github.io/source/_posts/2015-09-eccr-the-western-cape-government-health-web-application-for-discharges.md

 We then used **'track by id' in all our ng-repeat** elements (for the ICD trees, and other trees).
 This improved load speed to twenty seconds.

-Finally, we **changed all our message text bindings to once off**, `{% raw %}{{::messages.HelloWorld}}{% endraw %}` and changed our largest watches to [use a publish-subscribe system](http://richardcooke.info/using-the-observer-pattern-to-replace-slow-watches-in-angularjs/).
+Finally, we **changed all our message text bindings to once off**, `{% raw %}{{::messages.HelloWorld}}{% endraw %}` and changed our largest watches to {% post_link using-the-observer-pattern-to-replace-slow-watches-in-angularjs use a publish-subscribe system %}.
 This improved load speed to under ten seconds on the slowest machines, which our client is happy with.

 ### Use Angular Material